sul-dlss/rialto-airflow/README.md

 2. Start up docker locally.

-3. Create a `.env` file with the `AIRFLOW_UID` and `AIRFLOW_GROUP` values.
+3. Create a `.env` file with the following values.
 For local development these can usually be:
 ```
 AIRFLOW_UID=50000
 AIRFLOW_GROUP=0
 AIRFLOW_VAR_DATA_DIR="data"
 AIRFLOW_VAR_GOOGLE_CONNECTION="google_cloud_default"
+AIRFLOW_TEST_GOOGLE_SHEET_ID=xxxx # this is the ID of the google sheet called "Test" in the RIALTO Core Team --> Airflow-Test folder
+AIRFLOW_CONN_GOOGLE_CLOUD_DEFAULT="google-cloud-platform://?keyfile_dict=${AIRFLOW_VAR_GOOGLE_SERVICE_ACCOUNT_JSON}&scope=https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fdrive%2Chttps%3A%2F%2Fwww.googleapis.com%2Fauth%2Fspreadsheets&project=sul-rialto&num_retries=5"
 ```
 (See [Airflow docs](https://airflow.apache.org/docs/apache-airflow/2.9.2/howto/docker-compose/index.html#setting-the-right-airflow-user) for more info.)

 4. Add to the `.env` values for any environment variables used by DAGs.
-Not in place yet--they will usually applied to VMs by puppet once productionized.

-Here is an script to generate content for your dev .env file:
+For the VMs, they will be applied by puppet.
+For localhost, you can use the following to generate secret content for your dev .env file:

 ```
 for i in `vault kv list -format yaml puppet/application/rialto-airflow/stage | sed 's/- //'` ; do \